 Having invested in the latest cataract surgery equipment and technology, Dr. Murrell can detect eye diseases that a standard exam cannot.
 Dr. Murrell can also treat many of these diseases if he can identify them in advance.
 This can also to improve the quality of the patient’s post-operation vision.
 Although other diseases cannot be treated, detecting them in advance allows Dr. Murrell to provide the patient a more realistic expectation of their post-operative vision.
 Using this technology allows for a happier, healthier, and more educated patient.

 Dr. Murrell has chosen two companies that make IOL’s.
 The Alcon Company and Johnson & Johnson Tecnis Company.
-Dr. Murrell will want you to choose one of these IOL’s that is best for you and your lifestyle.
-There are four types of IOL’s available.
+Dr. Murrell will want you to choose the IOL that is best for you and your lifestyle.
+The four types of intraocular lens available include:

 - Standard Lens